simonepfeiffer/chatgpt-mental-models-study/README.md

 All data were pseudo-anonymized prior to publication.
 Any potentially identifying information (e.g., names in uploaded drawings) was removed.
 All image files were additionally cleaned of metadata to prevent indirect identification.
-The dataset does not allow identification of individual participants, as no direct identifiers were included.
+The dataset does not allow identification of individual participants.

 ## Usage and Citation
 The dataset may be used for academic and research purposes.
 Please cite the study as follows: